Iran starts enriching uranium to 60%, its highest level ever

-TEHRAN, Iran (AP) — Iran began enriching uranium up to 60% purity Friday, its highest level ever, after an attack targeted its Natanz nuclear site, the country's parliament speaker said.
+- Iran began enriching uranium Friday to its highest level ever, edging closer to weapons-grade levels

+- A top official said only a few grams an hour of uranium gas would be enriched up to 60% purity — triple the level it once did but at a rate far slower than what Tehran could produce

+- The move is likely to raise tensions even as Iran negotiates in Vienna over a way to allow the U.S. back into the agreement and lift the crushing economic sanctions it faces

+- The announcement also marks a significant escalation after the attack that damaged centrifuges at Natanz, an attack this past weekend suspected of having been carried out by Israel

+A top official said only a few grams an hour of uranium gas would be enriched up to 60% purity — triple the level it once did but at a rate far slower than what Tehran could produce.
+International inspectors already said Iran planned to do so above-ground at its Natanz nuclear site, not deep within its underground halls hardened to withstand airstrikes.

-The comment by Mohammad Bagher Qalibaf, quoted by state television, did not elaborate on the amount Iran planned to enrich.
-However, it is likely to raise tensions even as Iran negotiates with world powers in Vienna over a way to allow the U.S. back into the agreement and lift the crushing economic sanctions it faces.
+The move is likely to raise tensions even as Iran negotiates in Vienna over a way to allow the U.S. back into the agreement and lift the crushing economic sanctions it faces.
+However, its scope also provides Iran with a way to quickly de-escalate if it chose.

-The announcement also marks a significant escalation after the sabotage that damaged centrifuges, an attack this past weekend suspected of having been carried out by Israel.
-While Israel has yet to claim it, the country is widely suspected of having carried out the still-unexplained sabotage at Natanz, Iran's main enrichment site.
+The announcement also marks a significant escalation after the attack that damaged centrifuges at Natanz, an attack this past weekend suspected of having been carried out by Israel.
+While Israel has yet to claim it, it comes amid a long-running shadow war between the two Mideast rivals.

-“The will of the Iranian nation is a miracle-maker and it will defuse any conspiracy,” state television quoted Qalibaf as saying.
-He said the enrichment began just after midnight Friday.
+Mohammad Bagher Qalibaf, Iran's parliament speaker, announced the move in a Twitter post later acknowledged by Iranian state television.

+“The young and God-believing Iranian scientists managed to achieve a 60% enriched uranium product,” Qalibaf said.
+"I congratulate the brave nation of Islamic Iran on this success.
+The Iranian nation’s willpower is miraculous and can defuse any conspiracy.”

 The head of the Atomic Energy Organization of Iran, the country's civilian nuclear arm, later acknowledged the move to 60%, according to state TV.
-Ali Akbar Salehi said more details would be forthcoming and declined to further elaborate.
+Ali Akbar Salehi said the centrifuges now produce 9 grams an hour, but that would drop to 5 grams an hour in the coming days.

+“Any enrichment level that we desire is in our reach at the moment and we can do it at any time we want,” Salehi said.

+State TV later referred to the decision as a “show of power against terrorist rascality.”
+Mahmoud Vaezi, the chief of staff for Iran's president, similarly said it sent the message that Iran's atomic program ”will not be stopped through the assassination of nuclear scientists and sabotage in nuclear facilities.”

 It wasn't clear why the first announcement came from Qalibaf, a hard-line former leader in the paramilitary Revolutionary Guard already named as a potential presidential candidate in Iran's upcoming June election.